FrostSource/HLACaptionReplacer/README.md

     # pre-processor-name pre-processor-value

-The name and value must be on the same line and the name may not contain whitespace.
-Quotes cannot be used to avoid this limitation as quotes are valid characters for the name and value.
-The value is the first non-whitespace character after the name until the end of the line, and may be optional for some pre-processors.
+The `name` and `value` must be on the same line and the `name` may not contain whitespace.
+Quotes cannot be used to avoid this limitation as quotes are valid characters for the `name` and `value`.
+The `value` is the *first non-whitespace* character after the name *until the end of the line*, and may be optional for some pre-processors.
 If you want the compiler to temporarily ignore a pre-processor you can simply comment it out:

     //# pre-processor-name pre-processor-value

 ## List of pre-processors

-- Key/Value
+- **Key/Value**

     Every instance of the `key` in the source file will be replace with its assigned `value`, allowing you to define a color or piece of text once and instance it anywhere in the file.
 This means it's important to choose a name that will not be encountered anywhere in your actualy dialogue, it's a good idea to use symbols to differentiate them for regular dictionary words.